guni7/x_x/README.md

  This is used to create and update a user's profile.
 A user's profile contains details about the assets that the user owns and their distribution details.

  2) update trigger
- This is used to reset the dead man's switch by 6 months (1 day for test accounts)
+ This is used to reset the dead man's switch by 6 months (1 day for testing purposes)

  3) run transfers
  This is used to execute transfers to beneficiary accounts when the switch is triggered.
 This is triggered once everyday from a server.

+NOTE-
+This frontend is configured for Ithicanet.
+Some test tokens from the faucet tend to not have a "symbol" or a "same" property.
+This can cause problems during testing.
+To circumvent this, you can hardcode and associate the "id" property when tokens are fetched from tzkt to already existing tokens as done in libs/utils.ts lines 8 - 14.